Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 One of the best parts about travelling around Noosa is finding all the best places to eat!

 All three of these recommendations are located right in downtown Noosa Heads, so you can walk to them from anywhere in the main town.

 Budget – Halse Lodge

-Halse Lodge, while part of the YHA Halse Lodge hostel is a restaurant open to the public.
+Halse Lodge, while part of the YHA Halse Lodge hostel in Noosa Heads, is also a restaurant open to the public.

 Try the fish & chips with a cold pint on the side and soak in the atmosphere of this Queensland heritage building.